Body literacy

 Myth: Sweat smells bad.

 Fresh sweat and gland secretions are often odorless or close to it.
-Odor develops when skin-surface chemistry transforms available materials into volatile molecules.
+Odor develops when skin-surface chemistry turns those materials into volatile molecules.

 Myth: More sweat always means more odor.